10 Best Beppu Sand Bath Entry Fees and Thermal Spots (2026 Guide)

 Timing your visit can change your entire experience.
 The winter months offer the best contrast to the heat.
 Spring and autumn provide mild weather for walking between baths.
 Summer can be very humid for sand bathing outdoors.

 Weekdays are generally much quieter than the busy weekends.
 Mornings are the best time to avoid long wait times.
 Many locals visit the baths in the late afternoon.
-Check the best season for Beppu before booking.
+Check the Beppu Onsen Pass Guide: 10 Essential Tips and Itinerary before booking your itinerary.

 Golden Week and New Year are the busiest periods.
 Prices for accommodation will rise during these holidays.
 Public baths might have longer queues during peak hours.
 Try to arrive at opening time for a peaceful soak.